ciortanmadalina/complete_digest_exhaustive_search/README.md

 Getting a map of a single type of sites was interesting, but other restriction enzymes could be combined.
-In the Double- or more generally Multi-Digest Problem, DNA molecules are exposed to k dierent enzymes, first individually, and then combined.We end up with k complete digests for each of the enzymes, and then one complete digest for all combined enzymes.
+In the Double- or more generally Multi-Digest Problem, DNA molecules are exposed to k different enzymes, first individually, and then combined.We end up with k complete digests for each of the enzymes, and then one complete digest for all combined enzymes.